'I enjoy being able to learn about and question the world that we live in...'

 In her second year of undergrad, Olivia had the opportunity to take on an internship course with the Southern Regional Health School, a school for primary and high school students needing extra support with health conditions.

 ‘The experience was amazing because I liaised with an organisation, worked alongside another student, and helped to find an outcome for an issue which the organisation faced,’ she says.
-‘This experience developed a range of transferrable skills and gave me practical work experience which is particularly useful in my field.’
+‘This experience developed a range of transferable skills and gave me practical work experience which is particularly useful in my field.’

 Olivia has earned an Arts Scholars Scholarship for her grades, and a College of Arts Pacific Scholar Honours Scholarship towards her Honours study in Human Services.
 Olivia is particularly interested in researching social groupings in larger communities, and how they define and maintain their identity and values.